Recipes that may be of interest to Americans living overseas.

 1 (12 oz or 350 grams) can evaporated milk

 Make topping first.
 Have a 2 qt casserole dish standing by.
 Using a heavy skillet, melt sugar over high heat.
-When sugar is melted and forms golden color syrup, carefully pour into casserole dish.
+When sugar is melted and forms golden colour syrup, carefully pour into casserole dish.
 Turn the dish to coat bottom and sides with syrup, do this fast as syrup hardens very quickly.

 Combine eggs, vanilla and softened cream cheese in blender or mixer.
 Add the cans of milk and blend well.